gojimmypi/PatternsAndPractices/README.md

 Favorite SQL operations include:

-Just run this SQL command:
+EWxecute a SQL command with no results expected:

   ```SqlHelper.ExecuteNonQuery(myConnectionString, CommandType.StoredProcedure, strSQL, params)```

 Run a SQL command and put the results in a DataSet (or any number of DataTables in a DataSet):

   ```Dim ds As DataSet = SqlHelper.ExecuteDataset(myConnectionString, CommandType.StoredProcedure, strSQL, params)```

 Run a SQL command that returns a single integer value

   ```UserCt = CInt(SqlHelper.ExecuteScalar(myConnectionString, CommandType.Text, "SELECT count(*) FROM mytable"))```

 Can be compiled as VB.Net, but then used by other languages such as C#